yalamanchilivahini5/vsdtclpowertool/README.md

  ### One-bit Fast Adder
   Follow same steps to run any other simulation.
 Here is another circuit '1-bit fast adder'.

-  1) Go to 'NGspice power folder' to run simulations.
+  1) Go to 'NGspice power folder' to run simulations (One can directly open terminal from Ngspice Power folder also).
    ```
     $ cd Ngspice\ power/
    ```